Part 3 - Miscellaneous Definitions

 Ultimate Battery - During World War II, the USN made extensive plans as to what kind and how many of various weapons would be carried by each class of ship.
 This planned weapons set for a particular class of ship was known as its "ultimate battery."
 Due to shortages or changes in other areas, such as increased electronics, the "ultimate battery" was often changed or not reached during the war.

 Ward-Leonard System - An adjustable speed drive for electric motors.
-Used for RPC, this system controls the DC voltages to the armature and the magnetic field strength with a simple algorithm, in which the desired torque and the magnetizing field strength served as command inputs.
+This system controls the DC voltages to the armature and the magnetic field strength with a simple algorithm, in which the desired torque and the magnetizing field strength served as command inputs.
 This system not only furnishes a very flexible and rapid control of heavy machinery, but also eliminates the power loss associated with the use of rheostats.

 Wear Gauge - A truncated cone used on smaller guns to determine the liner life remaining.
 This is inserted into the breech end of the weapon.